Computing leaky Lamb waves for waveguides between elastic half-spaces using spectral collocation: Method

-When a wave potential is exponentially growing, representing leaky waves in an elastic solid half-space, a complex rational map, mapping collocation points from $[-1,1]$ to a path in the complex plane is used.
-In the exemplary case of shear leaky waves in the bottom half-space and evanescent waves in the other, only the transverse wave potential in the bottom solid, $\Psi_{2}$, exponentially grows.
-Thus, we modify only the map presented in Eq. \eqref{h psi 2 map} by allowing $\zeta_{\psi_2}$ to be complex valued, resulting in the discretisation of a complex path, similarly to \citep{Georgiades2022LeakyMethods}, with one of the collocation points located on the interface at $y=d$.
-From the chain rule, the DMs, for functions defined over that path, are given by
+For clarity, we demonstrate how we modify the maps and discretise the domains with an example.
+Let us consider waves that radiate as shear-leaky waves in one of the half-spaces, say the bottom one, and evanescent in the other.
+In this case, only the transverse wave potential within the lower solid, $\Psi_{2}$, demonstrates exponential growth.
+As such, our attention is directed towards modifying the mapping associated with this specific potential, given in Eq. \eqref{h psi 2 map}.
+Allowing $\zeta_{\Psi_2}$ to take on complex values results in the discretisation of a complex path, similarly to \citep{Georgiades2022LeakyMethods}, with one of the collocation points located on the interface at $y=d$.
+By applying the chain rule for first and second order derivatives, we obtain the DMs for functions defined over that complex path, given in terms of the first and second order Chebyshev DMs, $D^{(1)}$ and $D^{(2)}$.
+Those are explicitly given by